mobile-directing-system/mds-server/_sources/sites/user-management.rst.txt

 This section covers all user-related actions and API endpoints.

+A user consists of an unique id, a name, unique username and password for logging in, as well as an is-admin-state.
+The is-admin-state grants all permissions and normally should not be granted to regular users.

 When the system starts and no admin-user exists, an example admin user will be created.
 The default credentials are::